apachecn/pytorch-doc-zh/docs/1.0/jit.md

 ```

-We can fix this by modifying the code to not use the in-place update, but rather build up the result tensor out-of-place with &lt;cite&gt;torch.cat&lt;/cite&gt;:
+We can fix this by modifying the code to not use the in-place update, but rather build up the result tensor out-of-place with `torch.cat`:

 ```py
 def fill_row_zero(x):